 Additionally, this smart lockout can be integrated with hybrid deployments.
 Let’s see about this in detail in the topic below.

-Configure Microsoft Entra Smart Lockout to Protect On-premises AD DS Accounts
+Configure Azure AD Smart Lockout to Protect On-premises AD DS Accounts

 Smart lockout can be integrated with hybrid deployments that use password hash sync or pass-through authentication.
 By doing this, you can effectively safeguard on-premises Active Directory Domain Services (AD DS) accounts, preventing them from being locked out due to malicious activities.
 But there are some key considerations for smart lockout when using pass-through authentication: